Upgrading a source install¶

 sudo service jetty restart

 Finally, restart your web server.
-For example if you have deployed CKAN using the Apache web server on Ubuntu linux, run this command:
+For example if you have deployed CKAN using a package install, run this command:

 You should now be able to visit your CKAN website in your web browser and see that it’s running the new version of CKAN.